-The stack-size required for tasks is the sum of the stack-size of all routines plus basic stack size required for a task.
+The stack-size required for tasks is the sum of the stack-size of all routines plus basic stack size.

 The basic stack size is the size of memory required to store the registers of the CPU plus the stack size required by embOS -routines.